pantaluna/esp32_mjd_components/components/mjd_lorabee/README.md

 ## Example ESP-IDF project(s)
 - `my_lorabee_using_lib` This project demonstrates how to issue basic commands to the LoraBee module using the ESP32.
-- `my_lorabee_using_pc_usbuart` This project demonstrates how to issue basic commands to the LoraBee module using a Windows PC and a USB-UART board (such as an FTDI).
+- `my_lorabee_using_pc_usbuart` This project demonstrates how to issue basic commands to the LoraBee module using a Windows/Linux PC/Server and a USB-UART board (such as an FTDI).
 This is the recommended setup to get familiar with the features of the LoraBee / Microchip RN2843A board.
 - `my_lorabee_tx_using_lib` (Lora Transmit) Use this project to configure a station to send data conform the LoRa protocol using the ESP32.
 The LoRa settings match those of the other project `my_lorabee_rx_using_lib`.
 - `my_lorabee_rx_using_lib` (Lora Receive).
 Use this project to configure another station to receive data conform the LoRa protocol using the ESP32.
 The LoRa settings match those of the other project `my_lorabee_tx_using_lib`.